Andrew Viterbi: Career

 After receiving his PhD, he applied successfully for an academic position at University of California, Los Angeles (UCLA).

 Viterbi was later a professor of electrical engineering at UCLA and University of California, San Diego (UCSD).
 In 1967 he proposed the Viterbi algorithm to decode convolutionally encoded data.
 It is still used widely in cellular phones for error correcting codes, as well as for speech recognition, DNA analysis, and many other applications of Hidden Markov models.
 On advice of a lawyer, Viterbi did not patent the algorithm.

 Viterbi also helped to develop the Code Division Multiple Access (CDMA) standard for cell phone networks.

 Viterbi was the cofounder of Linkabit Corporation, with Irwin M. Jacobs in 1968, a small telecommunications contractor.
 He was also the co-founder of Qualcomm Inc. with Jacobs in 1985.
 As of 2003, he is the president of the venture capital company The Viterbi Group.
 He continues to be involved in wireless communications technology companies as a strategic advisor to Ingenu's board of directors.

 Virterbi was elected a member of the National Academy of Engineering in 1978.
 In 1998 he was one of the few receiving a Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society.
 Viterbi earned it for "the invention of the Viterbi algorithm".
+He was inducted into the Wireless Hall of Fame, in 2000, for his dedication to the cellular industry.
 In 2002, Viterbi dedicated the Andrew Viterbi '52 Computer Center at his alma mater, Boston Latin School.
 On March 2, 2004, the University of Southern California School of Engineering was renamed the Viterbi School of Engineering in his honor, following his $52 million donation to the school.
 He is a member of the USC board of trustees.